 Ecotourism Australia Limited Terms & Conditions

-The following terms and conditions apply to any entities certified through any of Ecotourism Australia Ltd’s certification programs; ECO, Respecting Our Culture (ROC), Climate Action (CA) and Ecotourism Destination (Destination), and any financial members of Ecotourism Australia Ltd (including members by reciprocal or honorary terms).
+The following terms and conditions apply to any entities certified through any of Ecotourism Australia Ltd’s certification programs; ECO Certification (ECO), Respecting Our Culture (ROC), Climate Action (CA) and ECO Destination (Destination), and any financial members of Ecotourism Australia Ltd (including members by reciprocal or honorary terms).

 ECO, ROC, CA and Destination Certification programs are Australian developed programs designed for the Australian context.
 The programs are based on a self-assessment model.
 The credibility of the scheme is established through the verification that all applicable sections have been completed; checking that all supporting material has been provided; feedback received through referee checks, and finally, through a comprehensive, third party, independent audit process.